jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 }
 ```

-while a more functional ECMAScript using the `const` keyword and arrow functional form looks like:
+A more functional ECMAScript using the `const` keyword and arrow functional form looks like:

 ```javascript
 const AddTwo = (x,y) => {